hans-chr-f/komma/README2.md

 - **Point of Contact:** [Hans Christian Farsethås](mailto:hans.farsethas@uib.no) and [Joakim Tjøstheim](mailto:joakimtjostheim@outlook.com)
 - **Language:** Norwegian bokmål
 - **License:** The data is distributed under a Creative Commons Attribution-NonCommercial licence (CC BY-NC 4.0).
-The licence is motivated by the need to block the possibility of third parties redistributing the orignal reviews for commercial purposes.
+The licence is motivated by the need to block the possibility of third parties redistributing the original reviews for commercial purposes.
 Note that machine learned models, extracted lexicons, embeddings, and similar resources that are created on the basis of NoReC are not considered to contain the original data and so can be freely used also for commercial purposes despite the non-commercial condition.

 ## Uses